 - Electrical conductivity depends upon bond strength, ranging from conductive tin (weak covalent bond) through semiconductive silicon and germanium to insulating diamond.

 - Engineering materials possessing ionic and covalent bonds tend to be ceramic or polymeric in nature.

-- This type of bond is characteristic of the elements having small number of valence electrons, which are loosely held, so that they can be easily released to the common pool.
+- This type of bond is characteristic of the elements having a small number of valence electrons, which are loosely held so that they can be easily released to the common pool.